8.11.6 FBAR Penalties

 3. The administrative file will contain the following documents:

-• A brief summary memorandum explaining the FBAR violation(s) containing statistical information which includes:
+• Brief summary memorandum explaining the FBAR violation(s), which includes:

 Item Number Description